MarketSquare/robotframework-style-guide/completed_content/variable.md

 ### Keywords

 A majority of Keyword level variables will be local variables (i.e. lower cased, lower_cased).
-But other scopes can be assigned using `BuildIn keywords`, make sure you case variables according to how they are assigned.
+But other scopes can be assigned using `BuiltIn keywords`, make sure you case variables according to how they are assigned.

 <Tabs>
   <TabItem value="With Spaces" label="style 1">